-When it comes to fruit and vegetable packaging their is a massive debate going on at the moment regarding the amount of packaging we use for them.
+When it comes to fruit and vegetable packaging there is a massive debate going on at the moment regarding the amount of packaging we use for them.
 The main problem is plastic in packaging is the need for sustainable and environmentally friendly packaging.

 Now this shouldn’t take away from our design of packaging, if anything its an exciting challenge.

 The examples below will run through some great examples of sustainable packaging combined with great design.
-Hopefully giving you plenty of inspiration if you are looking into entering the market.

 Credit to Matthew Krupitsky